lsst-dm/dm_dev_guide/usdf/batch.rst

 Slurm
 -----
 This class uses a generic Slurm site configuration that can, in principle, be used with any Slurm submission system.
-However, there is no interface (yet) to specify the Slurm partition, so for running at S3DF, the default ``roma`` partition will be used.

-In the above example, an allocation of 10 nodes with at least 100 cores per node is requested.
-Note that ``qos: normal`` needs to be set explicitly for running at S3DF.
+In the above example, an allocation of 2 nodes with at least 100 cores per node is requested.
+Various ``sbatch`` options can be passed to slurm via the ``scheduler_options`` entry.
+In the above example, we've chosen the ``roma`` partition at S3DF and requested exclusive use of the nodes.

 The ``bps submit <bps config yaml>`` command will have Parsl submit a pilot job request to the Slurm queues, and once the pilot job starts, Parsl will run the pipetask jobs on that allocation.
 Meanwhile, the ``bps submit`` command will continue to run on the user's command line, outputting various log messages from BPS and Parsl.
 The ``Slurm`` configuration class uses Parsl's `HighThroughputExecutor <https://parsl.readthedocs.io/en/stable/stubs/parsl.executors.HighThroughputExecutor.html#parsl.executors.HighThroughputExecutor>`__ to manage the job execution on the allocated nodes, assigning one core per pipetask job.
 An important caveat is that the per-pipetask memory requests provided by the BPS config are ignored, so if the average memory per pipetask exceeds 4GB and all of the cores on a S3DF batch node are running, an out-of-memory error will occur, and the Slurm job will terminate.
 The ``TripleSlurm`` and ``LocalSrunWorkQueue`` configuration classes provide ways of handling the per-pipetask memory requests.